clausvjensen/hello-world/README.md

-# hello-world
+# Hello-world
 Testing Github
-some text related to trying out github
+Some text related to trying out github